Best Dog Bed of 2021

-For older dogs who need extra support and tend to have accidents, the PetFusion Ultimate Dog Bed is a dream package.
-Its solid 4-inch memory foam base is supportive, and the 5-inch bolsters around 3.5 sides of the bed keep it cozy for curling up.
+For older, accident-prone dogs who need extra support, the PetFusion Ultimate Dog Bed is a dream package.
+Its solid 4-inch memory foam base is supportive, and the 5-inch bolsters that go around the majority of the bed keep it cozy for curling up.
 The exterior fabric feels like canvas but does an impressive job repelling water and other liquids.
 The foam base is doubly protected by an additional waterproof liner to keep it from soaking up anything your dog may be unable to hold in.
-And just in case an accident is really bad, the cover is very easy to remove, wash at home, and painlessly replace.
+The cover is also very easy to remove, toss in the wash, and painlessly replace.
 This outer cover is also more durable against diggers and circlers' claws than most other beds we tested.

 However, all this durability comes at a bit of a cost.
 The memory foam base is very supportive, but is also on the stiff side and may not be ideal for dogs who prefer soft, plush surfaces.
 Our bed included a recommendation to add an old blanket or pillow to make it more comfortable.
 This advice is practical, but disappointing when you've already paid so much for a bed.
 The few neutral colors offered are all solid, and their canvas-like texture makes them show hair and dirt (and slobber) much more easily than most other beds.
 While supportive, the bolsters also infringe upon the bed's size, making the inside smaller than expected.
-Our 80 lb lanky tester dog would have preferred the 44" XL over the 36" Large we tested.
+Our 80 lb lanky canine tester would have preferred the 44" XL over the 36" Large we tested.
 Aside from these relatively minor complaints, the PetFusion is a great choice when you need a bed with a little more liquid protection than average.

 Available Sizes: Small, Large, Extra Large, Jumbo